The importance of observability

 While logs, metrics and traces are critical, these on their own are not enough for visibility to a system.
 Observability requires combining this data with rich context to create an understanding that is ideal for debugging and performance tuning.
 On day 1 with a Lightbend subscription, developers are able to see the impact of their changes on system performance using Lightbend Telemetry and the Developer Sandbox or Lightbend Console:

-Lightbend Telemetry provides deep visibility in the form of events, metrics and distributed tracing for components such as: Play, Akka Http, Lagom, Akka Actors, Akka Streams, Akka Cluster and Akka Persistence.
+Lightbend Telemetry provides deep visibility in the form of events, metrics and distributed tracing for components such as: Akka Actors, Akka HTTP, Akka Streams, Akka Cluster and Akka Persistence.
 This helps to answer questions such as: “What is the message mailbox time for an actor?”, “What is the distribution of sharded entities in my Akka Cluster?”, “What part of my Akka Stream has the worst latency?” and much, much more.
 A custom API is included for instrumenting domain-specific KPIs, such as number of orders processed.

 The Developer Sandbox provides a Docker Compose based observability tool-kit for developers to gain insights into their applications in real-time as they develop them.